Dominance and submission: Consent and contracts

 Consent is a vital element in all psychological play, and consent can be granted in many ways.
 Some employ a written form known as a "Dungeon negotiation form", for others a simple verbal commitment is sufficient.
 Consent can be limited both in duration and content.
-There are many versions of consent but mainly it is the knowledge between the partnership of who plays the dominant role and who plays the submissive.
+There are many versions of consent, but mainly it is the knowledge between the partnership of who plays the dominant role and who plays the submissive.
 The commitment of knowing who afflicts and receives the pain, bondage, torture, and/or humiliation.
 As well as the fact that all erotic experiences are performed in a safe, legal, and consensual practice as well as benefiting both parties.
 The consensual practice is what helps distinguish BDSM participants from a psychiatric diagnosis of a sexual disorder.
 The community of BDSM has adopted the saying "Safe, Sane, Consensual" (SSC) and "Risk-Aware Consensual Kink" (RACK) and a new addition "Caring, Communication, Consent, and Caution" (4Cs).
 Consent has also been categorized into three groups: surface, scene, and deep consent.
 Surface consent has been defined as a simple yes or no. Scene consent has been described as including parameters of a top/ bottom negotiation and agreement of a play scene.
-While deep consent involves the mental capacity of the bottom (submissive) and the awareness of the top that the bottom is able to use a safeword.
+Deep consent involves the mental capacity of the bottom (submissive) and the awareness of the top that the bottom is able to use a safeword.
 The BDSM community have a simple code of conduct concerning the boundaries of safety and negotiation to ensure consensual BDSM.

 Negotiation in terms of the sexual scenes is required to ensure that the BDSM play is enjoyable and safe for both parties involved.
 The discussion of what activities are available and the mutual definition of the play is the only way both the dominant and submissive will be able to comfortably perform.
-There is a complexity to negotiation depending on the trust and emotional attachment the partners have towards each other, the more familiarity between the two the less negotiation needed.
+There is a complexity to negotiation depending on the trust and emotional attachment the partners have towards each other; the more familiarity between the two the less negotiation needed.
 The extent of negotiation depends on the partner's involvement, for example, less risk behavior the less negotiation needed.